September 10, 2018

 Is there a certain “charity” or “non-profit” that keeps contacting your elderly loved one by mail?
 Or are you noticing that a strange number keeps popping up on the caller ID?
 It’s possible the person or company behind these attempts are scam artists that are working to build a “friendship” with your older loved one in order to solicit donations by mail or over the phone.
 By keeping an eye on such solicitations, you may be able to uncover a plot to defraud your elderly loved one of money before it’s too late.

 Utilize any credit monitoring services offered by the senior’s credit card companies, and where possible, limit the amount the senior can spend by using pre-paid cards or spending caps.

-A Folsom elder law attorney can help you create a plan to legally establish who can help the senior with financial management, in addition to creating tools such as living trusts to help keep your loved one’s nest egg safe.
+A Folsom elder law attorney can help you create a care plan for the elder loved one or aging parents to legally establish who can help with financial management, in addition to creating tools such as living trusts to help keep your loved one’s nest egg safe.